Wilms' tumor, or nephroblastoma, is a rare type of kidney cancer. It usually affects children before the age of 6 years and is very rare in adults.

 In this article, we will cover the signs and symptoms, diagnosis, and treatment.

-Wilms' tumors are rare, but they are
+Wilms' tumors are rare, but they are the most common malignant tumors of the kidneys in children.

 They occur around the ages of 3 to 4 years and only very rarely after the age of 6 years.
 In the United States, 500–600 people report a Wilms' tumor each year.